Sequential bilingualism

-Sequential Bilingual Acquisition
+Sequential bilingual acquisition

 In contrast to simultaneous bilingualism which occurs within the first year of life, the sequential acquisition of a second language can occur at any age.
 As the dominant language of bilingual speakers is often the native language or the language used with a higher frequency, the language which is acquired later in life is often weaker.
 Although this is frequently the case, there are some situations where the language acquired later in life through sequential bilingual acquisition can actually become the speaker's dominant language, whether that be because of language attrition or other external causes.
 Second language competence depends on a wide variety of factors, including the mode in which sequential language acquisition takes place and the age at which the second language is acquired.

-Modes of Acquisition
+Modes of acquisition

-Circumstantial bilingualism vs Elective bilingualism
+Circumstantial bilingualism vs elective bilingualism

 Elective bilingualism means that L2 is acquired through voluntary language learning, such as choosing to take foreign language classes.
 Although these people continue to live in an environment where their first language is the dominant language, they are choosing to add another language to their linguistic abilities.

 Circumstantial bilinguals, on the other hand, are those who are forced to learn a second language due to their social, geographical, or political situations.
 For example, immigrants who relocate to a new country may learn the new language in order to communicate with their new community.
 For circumstantial bilinguals, child learners will enter a "functional" stage of learning the language after about two years of being in a new country.
 This means that they will be fluent or almost fluent, and have the necessary written and oral language skills to function in all aspects of life.
 Adult learners will most likely not enter the functional stage until they have been in the new country for 10 years.